Cart 0

 Sea State is on the other hand the story of a journalist whose professional distance from her subject becomes perilously thin.
 In Aberdeen, Tabitha gets high and dances with abandon, reliving her youth, when the music was good and the boys were bad.
 Twenty years on, there is Caden: a married rig worker who spends three weeks on and three weeks off.
 Alone and in an increasingly precarious state, Tabitha dives into their growing attraction.
 The relationship, reckless and explosive, will lay them both bare.

-Get Sea State by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Sea State by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by HarperCollins and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit